 Mix and chill overnight.

-The answer, very simply, is the bad stuff just tastes good.
-For a detailed treatise on the science related to this topic of human food preference, please see https://jamesclear.com/junk-food-science.
+The very simple answer is that bad stuff tastes good.
+Please see this detailed treatise on the science related to human food preference.

 For now, I plan to dig into a heaping serving of my wife’s healthy veggie salad along with a sloppy Italian beef sandwich and salty French fries smothered in cheese sauce.